PoisotLab/ms_mangal_synthesis/reviews.md

 and so I would need clarification about the nature of forecasting that can be made by knowing that the two predation networks are sampled in nearby environmental space.
-Additionally, there seem to be several aquatic (lake, stream, marine) food webs in the mangal database.
+Additionally, there seem to be several aquatic (lake, stream, marine) food webs in the Mangal database.
 I am not sure how/whether they are considered in the reported comparisons of environmental conditions based on average annual temperature and precipitation.
 The authors state that they have confidence that it will be possible to extrapolate network